Lost Words: Recovering Analog Experiences in Our Classrooms

-This year’s Habla Teacher Institute will demonstrate how we can create spaces that amplify our students’ stories, lived worlds, languages, and their creative and intellectual capacities.
+As always, the Habla Teacher Institute will demonstrate how we can create spaces that amplify our students’ stories, lived worlds, languages, and their creative and intellectual capacities.
 Teachers will receive a set of concrete, interdisciplinary tools that can be applied to different age groups and settings.
-Experience what project-based, student-centered, hands-on learning can be.
+Experience what project-based, student-centered, hands-on learning can be!

-• think beyond the traditional delivery approach of education to the “experience” approach designing engaging and inspirational experiences for all students
+• move beyond the traditional delivery approach of education toward an experiential approach designing engaging and inspirational learning for all students.

-• bring strategies and activities that will engage all students and provide multiple opportunities for differentiated learning
+• apply strategies and activities that engage every student and provide multiple opportunities for differentiated learning.

-The institute is designed for teachers of every discipline and of all age levels from preschool to higher ed.
+The institute is designed for teachers of every discipline and age level, from preschool to higher education.

 Merida, Mexico